blehh2556/ajufohoc/README.md

 **You can explore more resources on the topic below:**

-1. Learn more about the Github-flavoured Markdown Andrew Etter briefly mentioned in his book, [here](https://github.github.com/gfm/#list-items).
+1. Learn more about the Github-flavoured Markdown Andrew Etter briefly mentioned in his book, [here](https://github.github.com/gfm/).

 2. Watch this [tutorial](https://www.youtube.com/watch?v=_PPWWRV6gbA) for more clarity on Markdown.

 3. Learn more about GitHub and how to manage repositories [here](https://learn.github.com/skills).

-4. Learn about this other lightweight markup language, [Ascii](https://docs.asciidoctor.org/asciidoc/latest/).
+4. Learn about this other Lightweight Markup Language, [Ascii](https://docs.asciidoctor.org/asciidoc/latest/).

 5. Learn how to use Rsync with this [video](https://youtu.be/Pygr_TpZRpM?si=-xrqRa7-zi5ce6vr).